 In summary, both omnichannel and multichannel marketing aim to deliver a cohesive experience across brand touch points.
 But in a world where consumers are bombarded by roughly 5,000 different advertisements daily, we can’t ignore the fact that expectations are regularly changing.
 Omnichannel allows your touch points to envelop those consumers and provide them with the ability to step in and out of your messaging with a compassionate level of continuity.

-As you plan for next year, consider omnichannel marketing strategies to reduce wasteful spending, build a more advanced revenue machine, and provide your sales team with more time to focus on what they do best: work as advisers for individuals making one of the largest decisions of their, or their loved ones, lives.
+As your marketing plan continues to evolve, consider omnichannel marketing strategies to reduce wasteful spending, build a more advanced revenue machine, and provide your sales team with more time to focus on what they do best: work as advisers for individuals making one of the largest decisions of their, or their loved ones, lives.